symfonycorp/symfony-cloud-docs/cookbooks/symfony_no_flex.rst

     .. code-block:: env

         # .env
-        # Only available if the DotEnv component is available and configured
+        # Only possible if the DotEnv component is available and configured
         DATABASE_HOST: 127.0.0.1
         DATABASE_PORT: 3306
         DATABASE_NAME: db_name